jmtc7/autoware-course/01_development_environment/README.md

 - ADE Environment
 - Development Strategies for Safety-Critical Systems

-There are provided materials for both the [first part](https://gitlab.com/ApexAI/autowareclass2020/-/blob/master/lectures/01_DevelopmentEnvironment/devenv.md) and the [second part](https://gitlab.com/ApexAI/autowareclass2020/-/blob/master/lectures/01_DevelopmentEnvironment/devenv2.md) of the lesson, consisting in MarkDown files with the lesson contents.
+There are provided materials for both the [first part](https://gitlab.com/ApexAI/autowareclass2020/-/blob/master/lectures/01_DevelopmentEnvironment/devenv.md) and the [second part](https://gitlab.com/ApexAI/autowareclass2020/-/blob/master/lectures/01_DevelopmentEnvironment/devenv2.md) of the lecture, consisting in MarkDown files with the lecture contents.

 ## Section 1.
 Introduction
 ## [1.1.
 Course Introduction](https://youtu.be/XTmlhvlmcf8?t=75)
 Currently (May 2020), Autoware.Auto has full **localization** capabilities using LIDAR and GPS, full **perception** of other traffic participants in 2D and 3D (it can classify, infer their velocities and intended path), **motion planning** for relatively simple maneuvers and **information about the environment** in segmented semantic maps that highlight, for example, lanes, crosswalsk, traffic lights, etc. In [this video](https://www.youtube.com/watch?v=kn2bIU_g0oY), some of the Autoware capabilities can be appreciated, such as the car reacting to unexpected situations (obstacle appearing in the road), waiting for pedestrians to go across crosswalks, following a slow vehicle, backward driving and localization.

-All the content will be hosted in the [Apex.AI website](https://www.apex.ai/autoware-course), where links to the videos and materials can be found, as well as a very complete syllabus of the course and the sections of each lesson.
-Every Monday a new lecture will be published until the 14 lessons are completed.
+All the content will be hosted in the [Apex.AI website](https://www.apex.ai/autoware-course), where links to the videos and materials can be found, as well as a very complete syllabus of the course and the sections of each lecture.
+Every Monday a new lecture will be published until the 14 lectures are completed.

 ### [Importance of Autonomous Systems](https://youtu.be/XTmlhvlmcf8?t=75)
 It is a **megatrend**, as can be clearly appreciated by the increase of investments in this field, which has gone from 0.6 to 5.6 billions of Dollars within 5 years.
 Another consideration is the potential improvement in both **traffic congestion and road safetyi**.